Tayoso/openreach_case_study/README.md

 - 2-3 weeks to generate the project proposal involving the Project Manager and Senior Data Scientist (myself).
 During this period, we will clearly frame the problem and define the goals.
 - 2-4 weeks for data understanding, cleaning, exploration of data from all 4 different regions and establishing how to align them all.
-- 2-3 weeks for feature selection & engineering, modeling and model evaluation
+- 2-3 weeks for model feature selection & engineering, model building and evaluation
-- 1 week for QA, bug-fixing
+- 1 week for QA
 - 1 week to prepare to present to key stakeholders